-If a new firmware is available for the BLU device, the BLU mobile application will detect it after a connection and will ask automatically to update it now or later.
-When the update begings, a Please Wait dialog will appear.
+If new firmware is available for the BLU device, the BLU mobile application will detect it after a connection and will ask automatically to update it now or later.
+When the update begins, a "Please Wait" dialog will appear.
 Updating the firmware takes a long time, between 45 seconds and 5 minutes, depending on the mobile device and the distance between the BLU device and the mobile device.
-BLE technology is an audio technology, so the closer the two devices are, the faster the transmission will be.